open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/connectors/ingestion/workflows/profiler/sample_data.md

  /%}

-### Storage Credentials at Database.
+### Storage Credentials at the Database

-You can configure the Sample Data Storage Credentials at Database level via "Profiler Settings" option from the menu.
+You can configure the Sample Data Storage Credentials at the Database level via the `Profiler Settings` option from the menu.

 {% image
   src="/images/v1.2/features/ingestion/workflows/profiler/sample-data-config-database-1.png"